 Rainier Avenue S Landslide Mitigation Project

-The City of Seattle Landslide Mitigation Program recently received funding to deal with a long standing issue of surface slides from the adjacent slope as well as significant overgrowth covering and obstructing the use of the adjacent sidewalk along segments of Rainier Ave S between S. Carver St to the south city limits near S Ryan St. The intent of the project is to recover as much of the existing sidewalk so that the sidewalk can be used by pedestrians.
-Work will include characterizing the adjacent slope and identifying methods of recovering the existing sidewalk.
-Methods of recovery could include: re-grading the immediate area behind the existing sidewalk and placement of gravity catchment walls and/or soldier pile catchment walls.
+The City of Seattle Landslide Mitigation Program recently received funding to address some of the long standing issue of surface slides from the adjacent slope as well as significant overgrowth covering and obstructing the use of the adjacent sidewalk along segments of Rainier Ave S between S. Carver St to the south city limits near S Ryan St. Due to the limited amount of funds available for this project,, to the project team prioritized the problem areas.
+In early 2016, Seattle Department of Transportation (SDOT) completed the installation of a 60’ segment of retaining wall.
+In fall 2016, SDOT crews cleared and recovered existing sidewalk so that the sidewalk could be used by pedestrians.
+This work also assisted in the final site evaluation to prioritize the remaining available funds for this project.

 The project will meet SDOT's goal of road and sidewalk maintenance, increasing the life of the streets and reducing impacts to pedestrians and traffic.